okviz/okviz.github.io/_mydocs/calendar-pro/options/cells/radius.md

 order:              /calendar-pro/options/cell-appearance/corner-radius
 internal:           radius
 ---
-The **Radius** parameter allows to modify the radius of a cell when all the cells are collapsed.
+The **Radius** option allows to modify the radius of a cell when all the cells are collapsed.

 The **Default value** is 2px.